Asian Pavilion

 Every six months, the curators present new stories from the Rijksmuseum’s Asian art collection.
 Under the watchful eyes of the Japanese temple guardians, renowned Taiwanese artist Tong Yang-Tze presents two works.
-There is also a focus on the cultural exchange that emerged in the 16th and 17th centuries between India, Iran, and the Netherlands.
+There is also a focus on the collection of Asian ivory carvings and the Japanese concept of 'kazari' - the art of decoration.

 Tong Yang-Tze: Home is where the Heart is